sarckk/sarckk.github.io/content/post/transformers.md

 ### Attention is all you need
 The **core idea** behind the Transformer is to replace recurrence and convolutions that made up previous sequence-to-sequence models with one entirely based on the attention mechanism.
 In simple terms, the attention mechanism is basically just taking a bunch of dot products between sequences.
 And **self-attention** is just particular case of attention where the sequences that we're concerned with is actually all the same -- just one sequence.

-Remember that at this point, our example input to the Encoder is a tensor of shape `(3,9,512)`.
+Remember that at this point, our example input to the encoder is a tensor of shape `(3,9,512)`.
 To make the explanation easier, let's look at what happens for **one** single sentence out of 3 total sentences in this mini-batch: when we actually pass through the entire batch with 3 sentences, logically it will be as if we pass through each sentence separately and merge the 3 outputs together.

 Let's look at just one sentence: "This jacket is too small for me".
 After the embedding layer, we have a tensor of shape `(9,512)`.
 To encode this tensor, we essentially pass all 9 of the 512-dimensional embedding vector to the self-attention module **at the same time**: